NHSE urged to commission pharmacy vaccinations

 Quarter of all Covid vaccines administered in community pharmacies

-... month that the 150 independent pharmacies using its Covid vaccination package had received more than 1,000 bookings.
+... armacies using its Covid vaccination package had received more than 1,000 bookings.
 And some individual pharmacies had received more than 80 appointment bookings for Covid vaccinations, Pharmadoctor chief executive Graham Thoms told The Pharmacist.

-Other pharmacies, including multiples Boots and Superdrug, have also said that they are exploring making private Covid vaccinations ...
+Other pharmacies, including multiples Boots and Superdrug, have also said that they are exploring making private Covid vaccinations available to people outside the NH ...

 Date: 15-02-2024